nsolanki0/muc1-kmer-diagnostics/README.md

 │   └── sample_generation/
 │
 ├── feature_generation/
+│
 ├── environment/
+│
 ├── CITATION.cff
+├── LICENSE
-└── LICENSE
+└── README.md

 data_generation/
-Contains the workflow used to prepare the reference, generate positive and negative samples, simulate sequencing reads, construct haplotype mixtures (diploid like) samples, and produce the processed reads used by the downstream analyses.
+Contains the workflow used to prepare the reference, generate positive and negative samples, simulate sequencing reads, construct haplotype-mixture (diploid-like) samples, and produce the processed reads used by the downstream analyses.
-See data_generation/README.md for details.
+See data_generation/README.md for details of the data-generation workflow.

 feature_generation/
-Contains the scripts used to convert the processed sequencing data into k-mer feature tables for the machine-learning analyses. analysis/
+Contains the scripts used to convert the processed sequencing reads into k-mer feature tables used by the machine-learning analyses. analysis/
-Contains the downstream analyses, including the main machine-learning pipelines, targeted and methodological analyses, and the VNtyper2 baseline.
+Contains the downstream analyses, including: main machine-learning pipelines;
+targeted analyses;
+methodological analyses; and
+the VNtyper2 baseline.
-See analysis/README.md for details.
+See analysis/README.md for details of the individual analyses. environment/

-environment/
-Contains the environment specifications required by the different computational tools and analyses.
-The environments are documented separately to keep software and dependency information independent from the workflow descriptions.
+Contains Conda environment specifications and documentation of the software and computational requirements used by the project.
+Not all software used in the workflow is contained within the Conda environment files.
+Some external tools are installed separately and invoked directly by the workflow scripts.

+See environment/README.md for environment setup, external software requirements, and computational dependencies.

 Reproducibility
-The workflow is designed to run on a SLURM-based computing environment.
-Several Bash scripts act as execution wrappers around Python programs or external tools and use SLURM arrays to process multiple samples.
-The SLURM implementation is part of the individual computational workflows rather than being treated as a separate automation layer.

-Software environments used by the workflow are specified in environment/.
+The computational workflows were developed and executed in a Linux-based, SLURM-managed computing environment.
+Bash scripts are used to execute computational steps and, where appropriate, SLURM job arrays are used to process multiple samples in parallel.
+Some scripts act as wrappers around Python programs or external tools, while others implement computational workflows directly.

+The repository contains the workflow scripts, environment specifications, and documentation supporting reproduction of the computational analyses.
+Some external software and reference datasets are not distributed with the repository; their requirements and versions are documented in environment/README.md.

+Generated sequencing data, intermediate files, and analysis outputs are not stored in the repository.

-## Getting started
+Getting started

-1. Clone the repository.
+The general workflow for reproducing the computational analysis is:
-2. Set up the required computational environments using the instructions in `environment/`.
+Set up the required software and computational environments.
+See environment/README.md.
-3. Prepare the reference data using `data_generation/reference_preparation/`.
+Prepare the reference data.
+See data_generation/reference_preparation/.
+Prepare positive and negative sequence material.
+See data_generation/sample_preparation/.
+Simulate sequencing reads and generate diploid-like samples.
+See data_generation/read_simulation/ and data_generation/sample_generation/.
-4. Generate the simulated samples using `data_generation/`.
+Process the simulated reads.
+The resulting processed reads provide the input to the downstream analyses.
-5. Generate k-mer features using `feature_generation/`.
+Generate k-mer feature tables.
+See feature_generation/.
-6. Run the analyses in `analysis/`.
+Run the machine-learning analyses and VNtyper2 baseline.
+See analysis/README.md.
+The individual workflow scripts contain the commands and SLURM configuration required for their respective computational steps.
+Project context
+This repository provides the computational implementation supporting the MSc thesis.
+The dissertation provides the detailed methodological rationale, experimental design, parameter choices, results, and interpretation.
+This repository is intended to provide the corresponding computational workflows and reproducibility information.

 Data
 The repository contains the code required to generate and analyse the simulated data.
-Generated sequencing data, intermediate files, and analysis outputs are not included in the repository unless explicitly stated.
+Generated sequencing data, intermediate files, and analysis outputs are not included in the repository.
+Reference data and other external inputs that are required for particular workflows are documented separately where applicable.

 Citation
-If using this repository or the associated methods, please refer to CITATION.cff.
+If using the code or workflows from this repository, please refer to CITATION.cff.